EIHW/ComParE2021/README.md

 `src` contains the python scripts used to run the baseline pipeline.
 It includes scripts for feature extraction and running the linear SVM classification.

 ## Scripts
 We provide bash scripts for extracting auDeep features and running `end2you` on the data in `scripts/`.
+You can run them on their own, or automatically as part of the experimental pipeline.

 ## Reproducing the baseline
 You can either reproduce the whole baseline from scratch or run only the SVM classifications on the provided features sets.